matt-dray/linkrot/README.md

 code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) is
 (ideally we want `200`).

-Here’s a check on one of my older blog posts:
+Here’s a check on one of my older blog posts.
+The printout tells you the URL you’re looking at, with a dot for each successful check.

 ``` r
 library(linkrot)